markhull/markhull.github.io/index.md

 # Home

-Welcome to **hulles**, where I keep stuff not related to specific projects, like my GitHub blog.
+Welcome to **[hulles](https://markhull.github.io)**.
+I know you were probably uncertain where you were, since the logo above is so easy to miss.
+This is where I keep stuff not related to specific projects, like my GitHub blog.
+See **Posts**, below.

 ## Projects